 What can you do: Report any unusual sightings, including marine debris, vessel groundings and anchor damage, invasive species, harmful algal blooms, fish disease and fish kills, discolored water, and coral disease and bleaching.
 There is no special training needed and no further participation is required; just report what, when, and where the incident was observed

-Areas covered: SEAFAN covers the northern third of the Florida Reef Tract, from the northern border of Biscayne National Park in Miami-Dade County to the St. Lucie Inlet in Martin County
+Areas covered: SEAFAN covers all of Florida’s Coral Reef with the exception of Biscayne National Park and Dry Tortugas National Park, which includes the Florida Keys and Southeast Florida from the northern border of Biscayne National Park in Miami-Dade County to the St. Lucie Inlet in Martin County,

 How to Report : Call the SEAFAN hotline at 866-770-SEFL (7335) or fill out the online report form.

-What does this program do: Coral bleaching, which is the corals’ loss of their symbiotic algae called zooxanthellae, is a natural event that occurs to some extent every year in the Florida Keys National Marine Sanctuary(FKNMS).
-While records show that coral bleaching events have been occurring for many years in the Florida Keys, indications are that the frequency and severity has steadily increased since the 1980’s.
+What does this program do: Coral bleaching, which is the corals’ loss of their symbiotic algae called zooxanthellae, is a natural event that occurs to some extent every year along Florida’s Coral Reef.
+While records show that coral bleaching events have been occurring for many years in Florida, indications are that the frequency and severity has steadily increased since the 1980’s.
 Large-scale mass coral bleaching events are driven by unusually warm sea temperatures.
 The effects of these mass events are potentially devastating to ecosystems and the people who depend on them.
-Modeled after the Great Barrier Reef Marine Park Authority’s “BleachWatch” program, specially trained volunteers known as the Florida Keys “BleachWatch” observers collect field observations to monitor for signs of coral bleaching.
-The data is consolidated with satellite and monitoring data, data with field observations by trained “BleachWatch” observers, and provided to the FKNMS with a summary, or “current conditions report”, throughout the summer.
+Modeled after the Great Barrier Reef Marine Park Authority’s “BleachWatch” program, specially trained volunteers, known as “BleachWatch” observers, collect field observations to monitor for signs of coral bleaching.
+Satellite data and field observations by trained “BleachWatch” observers are consolidated and provided to the reef managers and other interested parties with a summary, or “current conditions report”, throughout the summer.